Premier Communications Group is a leading Sydney Public Relations firm.

 The design includes extra shadow styling for Safari 3 and Opera 9, enhancing the design for those browsers without affecting others.

 The UMYS site is standards-compliant and conforms to accessibility guidelines.

-Due to UMYS merging with another youth service their website is no longer available, so the link above shows a picture of the site.
+Note that due to UMYS merging with another youth service their website is long available; the link above shows my work shortly after launch.

-SilverswordDVD was involved with DVD production, mastering, and public marketing displays in Canberra.
+SilverswordDVD was involved with DVD production, mastering, and marketing displays in Canberra.

 I developed this site in mid-2000 after being contracted by the owner.
-I’ve since rebuilt it, since the original page contained a horrific number of kludges belonging the last generation of web content: table-reliant structure, <font> declarations everywhere, hacks for Netscape 4, spacer images… the list goes on.
+I’ve rebuilt it here, since the original page contained a horrific number of kludges belonging the last generation of web content: table-reliant structure, <font> everywhere, hacks for Netscape 4, spacer images… the list goes on.

-SilverswordDVD shut shop a few months after the website was launched, but the design remains one of my favourites.
-Sadly, due to copyright issues, only the first page of the site is available.
+SilverswordDVD shut shop a few months after the website was launched but the design remains one of my favourites.

 The SilverswordDVD site is standards-compliant and conforms to accessibility guidelines.